 There are currently fifty-five SWD wells located in the nine-township area surrounding the WIPP Site.
-Three operators, Devon Energy Production Company, LP, OXY USA INC, and Yates Petroleum Corporation, operate the majority of the SWD wells.
+Three operators, Devon Energy Production Company, LP, OXY USA

+INC, and Yates Petroleum Corporation, operate the majority of the SWD wells.
 Injection depths range from 3,400 feet to 8,500 feet.
-During the last year, all operated within their maximum permitted injection pressure.
+During the last year, based on injection records, the three companies operated within their maximum permitted injection pressure.
 The volume of disposed brine water depends on the number of producing oil and gas wells maintained by the operator in the immediate vicinity of the SWD well.
-Table 12 provides information on all SWD and injection wells in the nine-township area.
+Table 12 provides information on SWD and injection wells in the nine-township area.